cannondale-f500/miningSwitch/README.md

 # miningSwitch
-Raspberry PI with relais Card AZ-Delivery 8-Relais Modul 5V with optocoupler Low-Level-Trigger control by console (SSH) over SSH Apps to hard reset a computer with a pyhton script
+Raspberry PI with relais Card AZ-Delivery 8-Relais Modul 5V with optocoupler Low-Level-Trigger control by console (SSH) over SSH Apps to hard reset a computer with a pyhton script.
+The outputs of the relais card can be connected up to 8 power-switches of computers.
+The pins can be connected parallel to the switch.
+Therefore it is possible to switch on off or restart a computer via the internet.
+Actually there is only an implementation of a restart.

 ## Hardware(Aufbau)
 Der Raspberry PI wird über ein Falchbandkabel mit dem 8-Relais Modul verbunden.